The White Ape Perfected Man: Sun Wukong’s Divine Double

 Sources:

-Bonds, A. B. (2008).
-Beijing opera costumes: The visual communication of character and culture.
-Honolulu: University of Hawai’i Press.
+Bonds, A. B. (2008).ย Beijing opera costumes: The visual communication of character and culture.
+Honolulu: University of Hawaiโ€™i Press.

-Wu, C., & Yu, A. C. (2012).
-The journey to the West: Volume I. Chicago, Illinois : University of Chicago Press.
+Wu, C., & Yu, A. C. (2012).ย The journey to the West: Volume I. Chicago, Illinois : University of Chicago Press.

 The Story of Sun Wukong, the Monkey King

-One of the most famous primate characters in world literature appears in the great Chinese classic Journey to the West (Xiyouji, 西遊記, 1592 CE).
-The story follows the adventures of Sun Wukong (孫悟空, a.k.a.
-“Monkey”) (fig. 1), an immortal rhesus macaque demon, who gains extraordinary power from long years of spiritual cultivation and rebels against the primacy of heaven.
+One of the most famous primate characters in world literature appears in the great Chinese classicย Journey to the Westย (Xiyouji, ่ฅฟ้Š่จ˜, 1592 CE).
+The story follows the adventures of Sun Wukong (ๅญซๆ‚Ÿ็ฉบ, a.k.a. โ€œMonkeyโ€) (fig. 1), an immortal rhesus macaque demon, who gains extraordinary power via spiritual cultivation and rebels against the primacy of heaven.
 Like Loki in Norse mythology and Lucifer in Judeo-Christian mythology, this trickster god falls from grace when a supreme deity, in this case the Buddha, banishes him to an earthly prison below.
-But unlike his western counterparts, the monkey repents, becoming a Buddhist monk and agreeing to use his abilities to protect a priest on his journey to collect sutras from India.
-What follows is a concise overview of Monkey’s story.
-It will primarily focus on the first seven of the novel’s one hundred chapters, but chapters eight through one hundred will be briefly touched upon, along with a lesser-known literary sequel to Journey to the West.
+But unlike his western counterparts, the monkey repents, becoming a monk and agreeing to use his abilities to protect a Buddhist priest on his journey to collect sutras from India.

-The Stone Monkey happens upon other primates on the island and becomes their king when he proves himself in a test of bravery by blindly leaping through a waterfall and discovering a long-forgotten immortal’s cave.
-He rules the mountain for nearly four centuries before the fear of death finally creeps in.
-One of his primate advisers notes that only Daoist immortals and Buddhist saints can avoid death, and so he suggests the king find a transcendent to teach him the secrets of eternal life.
-Monkey sets sail on a makeshift raft and explores the world for ten years, adopting human dress and language along way.
-His quest takes him to the Western Aparagodāniya continent where he is finally accepted as a student by the Buddho-Daoist sage Subodhi (Xuputi, 须菩提).
-He is given the religious name Sun Wukong, meaning “monkey awakened to the void” or “monkey who realizes sunyata.”
-The sage teaches him the seventy-two methods of earthly transformation, or endless ways of changing his shape and size; cloud somersaulting, a type of flying that allows him to travel 108,000 li with a single leap; all manner of magical spells to command gods and spirits; traditional medicine; armed and unarmed martial arts; and, most importantly, an internal breathing method that results in his immortality.
+The Stone Monkey happens upon other primates on the island and becomes their king when he proves himself in a test of bravery by blindly leaping through a waterfall, thereby discovering a long-forgotten immortal’s cave.
+He rules the mountain for over three centuries before the fear of death finally creeps in.
+One of his primate advisors suggests that the king finds a transcendent to teach him the secrets of eternal life, and so Monkey sets sail on a makeshift raft and explores the world for ten years.
+His quest eventually takes him to the western continent, where he is finally accepted as a student by the Buddho-Daoist sage Subodhi (Xuputi,ย ้กป่ฉๆ).
+He is given the religious name Sun Wukong, meaning โ€œmonkey awakened to emptinessโ€ or “monkey who realizes sunyata.”
+The sage teaches him the 72 methods of earthly transformation, or endless ways of changing his shape and size; cloud somersaulting, or a type of flying that allows him to travel 108,000 li (33,554 mi / 54,000 km) in a single leap; all manner of magical spells to call forth gods and spirits, grow or shrink to any size, part fire and water, create impassable barriers, conjure wind storms, cast illusions, freeze people in place, make endless clones of himself, unlock any lock, bestow superhuman strength, bring the dead back to life, etc.; traditional medicine; armed and unarmed martial arts; and, most importantly, an internal breathing method that results in his immortality.
 He is later disowned by the sage for selfishly showing off his new found magical skills to his less accomplished classmates.

-Sun eventually returns to his island home and faces a demon whom had taken control of it during his prolonged absence.
-After killing the monster, he realizes that he needs a weapon to match his celestial power, and so his adviser suggests that he go to the undersea palace of Ao Guang (敖廣), the Dragon King of the Eastern Sea, to find such a weapon.
+Sun eventually returns to his cave and faces a demon who had terrorized his people during his prolonged absence.
+After killing the monster, he realizes that he needs a weapon to match his celestial power, and so his advisor suggests that he go to the undersea palace of Ao Guang (ๆ•–ๅปฃ), the Dragon King of the Eastern Sea.
 There, he tries out several weapons weighing thousands of pounds, but each one is too light.
-He finally settles on a massive nine ton iron pillar that was originally used by Yu the Great (Dayu, 大禹), a mythical king of the Xia Dynasty (c.
-2070–1600 BCE), to set the depths of the fabled world flood, as well as to calm the seas.
-Named the “As-You-Will Gold-Banded Cudgel” (Ruyi jingu bang, 如意金箍棒), the iron responds to Sun’s touch and follows his command to shrink or grow to his whim—as small as a needle or as tall as the sky—thus signifying that this weapon was fated to be his.
-In addition to the staff, Monkey bullies the Dragon King’s royal brothers into giving him a magical suit of armor.
+He finally settles on a massive nine-ton iron pillar that was originally used by Yu the Great (Dayu,ย ๅคง็ฆน)ย to set the depths of the fabled world flood, as well as to calm the seas.
+Named the “As-You-Will Gold-Banded Cudgel” (Ruyi jingu bang,ย ๅฆ‚ๆ„้‡‘็ฎๆฃ’), the iron responds to Sunโ€™s touch and follows his command to shrink or grow to his whim, thus signifying that this weapon was fated to be his.
+In addition to the staff, Monkey bullies the Dragon Kingโ€™s royal brothers into giving him a magical suit of armor.

 n8mflz